Corruptions of Supervised Learning Problems: Typology and Mitigations: Technical Background

-\paragraph{Supervised learning through risk minimization} In the specific setup of \emph{supervised learning}, the observation space $O$ is the attribute space $X \subset \bb R^d \, ,d \ge 1$, while both states $\Theta$ and actions $A$ correspond to the label space $Y$.
-Then, the experiment $E$ leads to a probability associated with the attribute $X$, given the state $Y$, so $E: Y \karrow X$.
-Here we focus on the classification task, that assumes the label space to be \emph{finite},\footnote{All the stated results can be easily extended to regression cases by considering a continuous label space; we leave it for future application.} while no constraint is imposed on $X$ apart from being a compact subset of $\mathbb{R}^d$.
+In the specific setup of \emph{supervised learning}, the observation space $O$ is the attribute space $X \subset \bb R^d \, ,d \ge 1$, while both states $\Theta$ and actions $A$ correspond to the label space $Y$.
+Then, the experiment $E\colon Y \karrow X$ identifies a probability associated with the attribute $X$, given the state $Y$.
+Here we focus on the classification task that assumes the label space to be \emph{finite}, while no constraint is imposed on $X$ apart from being a compact subset of $\bb R^d$.
+We define here the formal framework for this setting, first introducing some useful additional notions, and then formally defining Bayes risk and a supervised learning problem.